Institutional Adoption of Bitcoin: What It Means and Why It Matters

 Even a low single-digit allocation from large corporate cash reserves would represent a meaningful wave of demand.
 More importantly, it would represent a change in mindset.
 It would mean that Bitcoin had moved from being seen as external to treasury policy to being considered part of a serious reserve strategy.

 Many companies are not holding large cash balances because cash is exciting.
-They are holding cash because uncertainty is high and because traditional options often feel limited.
+They are holding cash because uncertainty is high and traditional options often feel limited.
 In a weak growth environment, capital tends to get parked defensively.
 The problem is that defensive cash is not neutral.
 It carries purchasing power risk.

 Bitcoin enters that discussion as an alternative reserve asset.
 It is not a replacement for operating cash.
 It is not a substitute for prudent treasury discipline.
 It is a candidate for a portion of long-duration reserves where the goal is not short-term stability alone, but long-term purchasing power and strategic optionality.